Kiln Drying Your Own Wood

-When lumber companies kiln dry their wood, they do so in a controlled environment using carefully monitored temperature and humidity levels.
-This is critical because it allows the wood to dry quickly and evenly, thereby preventing the wood from warping.
-Warped wood is generally unusable.
+When lumber companies kiln dry their wood, they do so in a controlled environment using carefully monitored temperature and humidity levels in order to avoid over-drying or under-drying.
+This is critical because it allows the wood to dry to the correct MC for its ultimate intended use, thereby enabling the wood to maintain stability and dimension.
+Wood that is over dried or under dried will warp or shrink and will not have the correct MC for its intended use.

 Some people mistakenly believe that kiln drying is permanent and that a pile of lumber stamped “certified kiln-dried” will always be good to use as is.

-Wood is hygroscopic, which means it can absorb any moisture it contacts.
-It might be a direct water source such as rain, moisture in an adjacent material, or even humidity in the air.
+Wood is hygroscopic, which means it can absorb or release moisture.
+The moisture might be a direct water source such as rain, moisture in an adjacent material, or even humidity in the air.

 This last point is very important to understand.
-Once the kiln-dried wood leaves the lumber company, its moisture content can change at any time – during transportation, manufacturing, or even when stored in a woodworker’s garage or shed.
+Once the kiln-dried wood leaves the lumber company, its MC can change at any time – during transportation, manufacturing, or even when stored in a woodworker’s garage or shed.

 One option is for woodworkers to air dry green wood.
-Air drying, however, can take several months and cause wood to warp and crack before it’s used.
+Air drying, however, can take several months and will generally not achieve a low enough MC without the additional step of kiln drying.

 A simpler, cheaper, and safer way for woodworkers to dry green wood quickly is with their own solar kilns.
 Building a backyard solar kiln is relatively inexpensive and they are easy to operate.

-In the words of Dr. Eugene Wengert, an extension forest products specialist at the University of Wisconsin-Madison who developed a highly popular and simple solar kiln design in 1978, “Solar kilns won’t dry wood too fast.
+In the words of Dr. Gene Wengert, President of The Wood Doctor’s RX, LLC and a former extension forest products specialist at the University of Wisconsin-Madison, who developed a highly popular and simple solar kiln design in 1978, “Solar kilns won’t dry wood too fast.
 It’s pretty much a ‘set it and forget it’ system.”

 In other words, woodworkers can just put the wood in there and almost forget it.

-“It’s only near the end of the drying when you need to measure moisture content to determine if it’s time to stop the process and pull the wood out,” Dr. Wengert adds.
+“It’s only near the end of the drying when you need to measure MC to determine if it’s time to stop the process and pull the wood out,” Dr. Wengert adds.

 Moisture Readings are Important

-When first learning to dry lumber, especially lumber thicker than one inch, woodworkers should monitor moisture content (MC) daily to avoid drying too rapidly.
+When first learning to dry lumber, especially lumber thicker than one inch, woodworkers should monitor MC daily to avoid drying too rapidly.
 The best way to do this is with a moisture meter.

-Using a moisture meter, woodworkers can monitor drying speed by measuring the MC of the sample boards and comparing the daily rate of moisture loss with the “safe rate” for that species.
+Using a moisture meter, woodworkers can monitor the drying rate by measuring the MC of the sample boards and comparing the daily rate of moisture loss with the “safe rate” for that species.
 The safe rate refers to the loss of moisture in one day.

 Safe rates for drying 1- or 2-inch thick lumber from different species are available in safe rate tables.
 These safe rates must be followed until lumber MC drops to 20%.
-Exceeding the safe rate drying speed for a given species can cause defects in the lumber.
+Exceeding the safe drying rate for a given species can cause defects in the lumber.

 Dr. Wengert recommends identifying sample boards at the start to determine MC loss rate.
 These are boards that may have started out with a higher MC than the rest of the load, were cut more recently than the others, or are a little thicker.